 - two dice

-Our only Fire in the East game report so far was written up and shared by John Barr in 2001 and reports from the Axis side of the front.
+Our first Fire in the East game report was written up and shared by John Barr in 2001 and reports from the Axis side of the front.

 To the game report